 join the summer program

-Our co-educational program features small-group choir instruction and full choir practice & performance!
+Our co-educational program features small-group percussion instruction and full program performances!

-Your son or daughter will enjoy activities in improvisational theatre, music movement, team-building games, music composition, critical thinking and design challenges, free play, snacks, and world music.
+Your son or daughter will enjoy activities in improvisational theatre, music movement, relay-based team-building games, critical thinking and code-breaking challenges, free play, snacks, and world music.

 for the full week.